SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 has_children: false
 ---

-# Deploying and Scheduling Rollups
+# Deploying and Scheduling Rollups (for Version 2.21)
 Once your rule is created and saved, you have several options.

 ## Full Calculation - Recalcuate Now or Schedule Recalculation